yogenderPalChandra/covid19/README.md

 ![](out.gif)

-*This is how screen shots of the application look likes*
+*This is how screen shots of the application looks like:*

 <img src="2021-05-17-10-42-36.png" width="500"/><img src="2021-05-17-10-42-41.png"  width="500"/>